Table of Contents

 In this technology, the printing time is determined by Z height (only) because it hardens the entire layer from top to bottom, so that producing 1 or 10 products (provided they fit in the pallet) takes exactly the same time.

-The 3D printing price with liquid vary greatly from product to product, and the ranges are quite large.
+The prices of printing with liquid vary greatly from product to product, and the ranges are quite large.

 The price ranges are in the range of 2000-10000 NIS per liter.